clappr/clappr/README.md

 ##### Disable Exiting Full Screen When Media Ends
 By default the player will automatically exit full screen when the media ends.
 To disable this add `exitFullscreenOnEnd: false` on your player options.

+### Vendors

+You can re-use some vendors used internally, for instance you can use `Kibo` through `Clappr.Vendor.Kibo`.

 ### Status

 Clappr is under heavy development but production-ready.
 Feel free to open issues and send us pull requests.